elviradbastiani/MycoplasmaProject_2023/README.md

-# Social Interactions and Mycoplasma Infection in Griffon Vultures
+# Social interactions do not affect Mycoplasma spp. infection in griffon vultures

 ## Authors
 - Elvira D’Bastiani*# (1)